 Looking to Change the System Language in Windows 10?
 Or want to change the system language to another language like Spanish, Chinese, German or Hindi on Windows 10?
 Basically, while install and setup Windows 10, you’re asked to choose a system language.
-But yes you can change the system language later on your windows computer.
+But yes you can change the system language later on your Windows computer.
 For Windows 10, Microsoft offers a total of 106 language packs that are available for download and use by anyone with a valid license.
 Here’s how to download and install any language pack and how to Change the System Language from English to the language of your choice.

 Note: You are required to sign in to Windows 10 and use an administrative account to proceed.